 The “Overview” tab will list and describe to steps for setting up a FRAP experiment.

 The “Setup” tab is used for adjusting up your imaging settings, just as you would with a standard confocal scan.
 You can use either the xyt or xyzt scan mode, as well as the Sequential scan mode if needed.
-Find you ideal focal plane(s) and adjust the detectors to optimize the image of your specimen.
+Find your ideal focal plane(s) and adjust the detectors to optimize the image of your specimen.
+For this application you do NOT want to have any greens pixels in the background.
 These will be your parameters for both pre- and post-bleach imaging.
 Since the bleaching step usually requires high laser intensity, you should use the PMTs, rather than the HyD detectors for FRAP experiments.

 The next step is to set up your bleaching conditions.
 You are not required to use the same lasers that you used during the “setup” step.
 For example, if you are using a version of GFP that photoactivates upon exposure to 405nm light, you would use the 488 laser in the Setup, but specify the 405 for the bleaching step.
 In this example we are using the 514 laser to photobleach (which is the same laser used for imaging), set to 100%.
 The optimal settings for your experiment may be different, and you are advised to experiment with different settings to find out what works best, but you will likely have the laser turned up very high.